Shreyaskali/shreyaskali.github.io/docs/About.md

 ---
 layout: default
 title: About
-nav_order: 6
+nav_order: 8
 has_children: false
 permalink: /about
 ---

+# About Me
+{: .no_toc}

 Hi, I am **Shreyas Kali**.
+{: .bg-grey-lt-000}

 I am a sophomore at National Institute of Technology, Tiruchirappalli majoring in Production Engineering with minor in Computer Applications.
+(CGPA - 9.33)

-My interest are Mathematics, Statistics, Algorithms, and Data Science & Machine learning & Finance.
-I like to play *Chess*.
+My subjects of interest include Mathematics, Algorithms, Statistics, Data Science, Machine learning & Finance.
+I like to play *Chess* and *Table Tennis*.

-- I’m currently learning Discrete Mathematics, Statistics & Machine learning.
+- Currently I am discovering Finance, Quantum Computing and Randomized Algorithms.